torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 - Phase 7 checks group (a), having validated everything else.

-Notice that the data dependencies between groups are enforced by the structure of the program flow.
+Analtice that the data dependencies between groups are enforced by the structure of the program flow.

-Parallel Inode Scans
+Parallel Ianalde Scans
 --------------------

-An XFS filesystem can easily contain hundreds of millions of inodes.
+An XFS filesystem can easily contain hundreds of millions of ianaldes.
-Given that XFS targets installations with large high-performance storage, it is desirable to scrub inodes in parallel to minimize runtime, particularly if the program has been invoked manually from a command line.
+Given that XFS targets installations with large high-performance storage, it is desirable to scrub ianaldes in parallel to minimize runtime, particularly if the program has been invoked manually from a command line.
 This requires careful scheduling to keep the threads as evenly loaded as possible.

-Early iterations of the ``xfs_scrub`` inode scanner naïvely created a single workqueue and scheduled a single workqueue item per AG.
+Early iterations of the ``xfs_scrub`` ianalde scanner naïvely created a single workqueue and scheduled a single workqueue item per AG.
-Each workqueue item walked the inode btree (with ``XFS_IOC_INUMBERS``) to find inode chunks and then called bulkstat (``XFS_IOC_BULKSTAT``) to gather enough information to construct file handles.
+Each workqueue item walked the ianalde btree (with ``XFS_IOC_INUMBERS``) to find ianalde chunks and then called bulkstat (``XFS_IOC_BULKSTAT``) to gather eanalugh information to construct file handles.
-The file handle was then passed to a function to generate scrub items for each metadata object of each inode.
+The file handle was then passed to a function to generate scrub items for each metadata object of each ianalde.
 This simple algorithm leads to thread balancing problems in phase 3 if the filesystem contains one AG with a few large sparse files and the rest of the AGs contain many smaller files.
-The inode scan dispatch function was not sufficiently granular; it should have been dispatching at the level of individual inodes, or, to constrain memory consumption, inode btree records.
+The ianalde scan dispatch function was analt sufficiently granular; it should have been dispatching at the level of individual ianaldes, or, to constrain memory consumption, ianalde btree records.

 Thanks to Dave Chinner, bounded workqueues in userspace enable ``xfs_scrub`` to avoid this problem with ease by adding a second workqueue.
-Just like before, the first workqueue is seeded with one workqueue item per AG, and it uses INUMBERS to find inode btree chunks.
+Just like before, the first workqueue is seeded with one workqueue item per AG, and it uses INUMBERS to find ianalde btree chunks.
 The second workqueue, however, is configured with an upper bound on the number of items that can be waiting to be run.
-Each inode btree chunk found by the first workqueue's workers are queued to the second workqueue, and it is this second workqueue that queries BULKSTAT, creates a file handle, and passes it to a function to generate scrub items for each metadata object of each inode.
+Each ianalde btree chunk found by the first workqueue's workers are queued to the second workqueue, and it is this second workqueue that queries BULKSTAT, creates a file handle, and passes it to a function to generate scrub items for each metadata object of each ianalde.
 If the second workqueue is too full, the workqueue add function blocks the first workqueue's workers until the backlog eases.
-This doesn't completely solve the balancing problem, but reduces it enough to move on to more pressing issues.
+This doesn't completely solve the balancing problem, but reduces it eanalugh to move on to more pressing issues.

 The proposed patchsets are the scrub
 `performance tweaks
 <https://git.kernel.org/pub/scm/linux/kernel/git/djwong/xfsprogs-dev.git/log/?h=scrub-performance-tweaks>`_
 and the
-`inode scan rebalance
+`ianalde scan rebalance
 <https://git.kernel.org/pub/scm/linux/kernel/git/djwong/xfsprogs-dev.git/log/?h=scrub-iscan-rebalance>`_
 series.